Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Common Admission Requirements for BSW Programs in California

-BSW programs in California frequently have the same admissions requirements as other types of bachelor’s programs.
-While policies may vary between schools, here are a few of the most common things you’ll be asked about or have to submit during the application process:
+BSW programs in California share many of the same admission requirements as other bachelor’s degree programs.
+Policies vary between schools, but here’s what you’ll commonly be asked to provide:

 - High School Diploma or Equivalent.
 A high school diploma or GED is typically required for admission to any bachelor’s degree program.

 - Standardized Test Scores.
-Some schools ask students for ACT or SAT test scores, but many use test-optional application processes.
-This means that you can submit test scores if you feel they reflect well on your academic abilities.
-Otherwise, faculty sometimes use test scores to determine what level classes would be best for you.
+Some schools ask for ACT or SAT scores, but many use test-optional processes.
+You can submit scores if you feel they strengthen your application, or leave them out if they don’t.

 - Letters of Recommendation.
-In general, bachelor’s programs ask incoming students to provide at least two letters of recommendation.
-These typically come from teachers, work supervisors, coaches, and others who can attest to your academic abilities and relevant personal traits.
+Most bachelor’s programs ask for at least two letters of recommendation from teachers, work supervisors, or other professional references.

 - Personal Statement or Essay.
-Many BSW programs in California require applicants to submit a personal statement or essay explaining their interest in social work, their relevant experiences, and their career goals.
+Many BSW programs in California require a personal statement explaining your interest in social work, your relevant experience, and your career goals.

 Traditional BSW Programs

-These programs offer a comprehensive curriculum in social work principles and practices.
-Students in traditional programs typically attend full-time classes on campus and often earn their degrees in about four years.
+Traditional programs offer a structured curriculum in social work principles and practices.
+Students typically attend full-time classes on campus and earn their degrees in about four years.

 Part-Time BSW Programs